kit-cel/gap/README.md

 # Graph Alteration by Preprocessing (GAP)
-Source code and demo for the GAP algorithm, a **low-complexity near-optimum symbol detection algorithm for linear ISI channels based on message passing on factor graphs**.
+### A symbol detection algorithm for linear ISI channels based on message passing on factor graphs

+This repo prvides the source code and a small demo for the GAP algorithm - a low-complexity near-optimum symbol detector for linear ISI channels.
 For more details, see [1].

 [1] Schmid, Luca, and Laurent Schmalen.
 “Low-Complexity Near-Optimum Symbol Detection Based on Neural Enhancement of Factor Graphs.”
 ArXiv:2203.16417 [Cs, Eess, Math], March 30, 2022. http://arxiv.org/abs/2203.16417.